New Jersey EMTs and Paramedics injured in a highway pile-up

-There was no immediate information on a possible cause for either accident nor were there details on any injuries to any other people at the scene.
+There was no immediate information on a possible cause for either accident nor were their details on any injuries to any other people at the scene.
 The highway appeared totally shut down in both directions in the area.

-In a statement later Tuesday, Acting New Jersey Gov. Sheila Oliver said she had visited with the injured troopers in a hospital.
+In a statement later on Tuesday, Acting New Jersey Gov. Sheila Oliver said she had visited with the injured troopers in a hospital.

 “Our thoughts are with the State Troopers, fire personnel, EMS professionals and pedestrians who were injured in this morning’s incident along Interstate 280 when a dump truck plowed into the site of an earlier accident,” Oliver said.
 “While this is an ongoing investigation, it should remind us all of the dangerous our first responders can encounter while performing their jobs on our roadways.”

-Traffic from the accident was delayed for hours, with delays still present as the evening rush was under way.
+Traffic from the accident was delayed for hours, with delays still present as the evening rush was underway.